synpulse8-opensource/pulse8-semantic-search-plugin-for-strapi/README.md

 }
 ```

 > **Note**: Regeneration runs asynchronously.
 The endpoint returns immediately with a "queued" status.
-Check the stats endpoint or admin panel to monitor progress.
+Check the stats endpoint or tab to monitor progress.

 ### Delete Embeddings